encore428/BECapstone/API_funcspec.md

 - `POST/actls/{tid}`: A Create endpoint to add access control of the Todo identified by {tid}.
 - `PUT/actls/{tid}`: A Update endpoint to update access control of the Todo identified by {tid}.
 - `DELETE/actls/{tid}`: A Delete endpoint to remove access control of the Todo identified by {tid}.
-- Request body will identify the user by either a numeric {uid} or an {email} address.
-- Except for DELETE, request body must provide an access indicator {rmlw}, 1 for read, and 3 for write.
 - Return 404 if Todo{tid} does not exist.
+- Return 403 forbidden if current authenticated user is not the owner of Todo{tid}.
+- Request body will identify the user, to whom the access is to be granted to, by either a numeric {uid} or an {email} address.
 - Return 404 if User{email/uid} does not exist.
-- Return 403 forbidden if current authenticated user is not the owner of Todo{tid}.
+- Except for DELETE, request body must provide an access indicator {rwlv}, 1 for read, and 3 for write.
 - Except for POST, return 404 if Access control record for User{email/uid} to Todo{tid} does not exist.
 - For POST request: If there is no existing access, create the access according to the request;  If the targetted access control record already exists, upgraded to write access if the POST is to create a write, otherwise, the access control is not changed.
-- For PUT request, the targetted access control record will be updated to read or write as per the PUT request.
+- For PUT request, the targetted access control record will be changed to read or write as per the PUT request.
 - The request when executed successfully, will return with status code 200, and in JSON object format the access control record just created (POST), just updated (PUT), or just before deletion (DELETE).
 This is the case even if the POST or PUT request does not require any change to the existing access control record.